J-Wengler/NLP_Paper/manuscript.md

 ### Training corpora

 [TODO: Please move these ideas to the Introduction or Discussion.]
 The source of the training data is an important aspect of generating word vectors.
 Recent literature supports using training data from a research domain that matches the domain of the testing data [@doi:10.18653/v1/W16-2922].
 However, the benefits of using domain-specific training data remain under question [@doi:10.1016/j.jbi.2018.09.008].
+[TODO: Please add to or modify this wording based on what the literature says]Training on a larger corpus that is not domain specific might be more effective than training on a smaller corpus that is domain specific.

 We used models that were trained on English-language text from diverse sources.
 We used a *BioWordVec* model[@pubmed:31076572] that had been trained on PubMed abstracts and clinical notes from the MIMIC-III database[@https://www.nature.com/articles/sdata201635] (downloaded from https://ftp.ncbi.nlm.nih.gov/pub/lu/Suppl/BioSentVec/).
 This model used 200-dimensional vectors[TODO: please verify].
-We used a *fastTextWiki* model that had been trained on n-gram representations of articles from Wikipedia and news sources, representing diverse topics as of 2017[TODO: please verify and add more relevant detail, if need); this model used 300-dimensional[TODO: please verify] vectors and the CBOW method.
-We trained a *fastTextSkipGram* model on XYZ[TODO] abstracts from GEO Series representing diverse types of human disease[TODO: Please add relevant details]; the vectors in this model were XYZ-dimensional[TODO] and were generated using the Skip-gram method.
+We used a *fastTextWiki* model that had been trained on n-gram representations of articles from Wikipedia and news sources, representing diverse topics as of 2017[TODO: please verify and add more relevant detail, if needed); this model used 300-dimensional[TODO: please verify] vectors and the CBOW method.
+We trained a *fastTextSkipGram* model on XYZ[TODO] abstracts from GEO Series representing diverse types of human disease[TODO: Please add relevant details.
+How many abstracts?
+How did we choose the abstracts?
+Did we train this model ourselves?]; the vectors in this model were XYZ-dimensional[TODO] and were generated using the Skip-gram method.
 The *fastTextCBOW* model was identical to the *fastTextSkipGram* model except that we used CBOW to generate the vectors.
 The *SpacyWebLG* model had been trained on written text from blogs, news, and comments from diverse websites.
-The *SciSpacy* model[https://arxiv.org/abs/1902.07669] had been trained on text from the BioCreative V CDR (BC5CDR) task corpus, comprising chemical, disease, and chemical-disease annotations for 1500 PubMed articles[https://pubmed.ncbi.nlm.nih.gov/27161011/].
+The *SciSpacy* model[https://arxiv.org/abs/1902.07669] had been trained on text from the BioCreative V CDR (BC5CDR) task corpus, comprising chemical, disease, and chemical-disease annotations from 1500 PubMed articles[https://pubmed.ncbi.nlm.nih.gov/27161011/].
 The vectors for both of the spaCY models were XYZ-dimensional[TODO].

 % I commented this out for now.
 I thought it was better to explain this in a paragraph.
 %| *Model* | *Summary* |